 Despite placing fashion and style high on my priority list, I am not a slave to fashion.
 I am acutely aware of the latest trends and I get massive enjoyment from following them.
 Now in ‘Club Forty’, I have developed my own sense of style and I mostly know what looks good on me, and what doesn’t.
 I don’t adopt all the latest ‘looks’, but I choose carefully what fits with my personal style.
 Hopefully I don’t make too many fashion faux-pas these days!

 Where I get the most pleasure and reward, is if I can be ‘on trend’, but still be thrifty.
 I do this in two ways:

-- Looking at what I already have in my wardrobe and making it relevant in some way
+- Looking at what I already have in my wardrobe and re-styling it to make it more relevant

 There’s a BBC2 documentary “Absolutely Fashion”, about Vogue magazine where the Creative Director is frank about the business of predicting the next big look and confesses, “Sometimes there is nothing new.”
 Confirmation, if we didn’t know it already, that fashion is a wheel that keeps being reinvented to make us consumers buy the ‘next thing’.
 Lucky for us mid-lifers, we probably already own the new trend from the last time it was in fashion!

 I always keep items of clothing that a) are well made, and b) I love.
 Chances are, they will become into fashion again.
 Which is why – if you can – you should buy less, but spend well.
 Investment pieces, that is items that will stand the test of time because they are classic in style and are well made, are worth spending money on… I am happy to splash out on a good coat, tailored trousers or a white shirt.
 But these items can also be found in the sales.